ricohapi/ricoh-cloud-sdk-js/samples/sfu-server/README.md

 ## Back-End

 A back-end Web API server implementation which hides Client Credentials from front-end service users.
-The source code is located in `app.js`.

 Note that this code sample aims to show the basic usage of the API and the SDK.
 If you want to publish this sample to offer your service, you should consider adding more user limitation to this implementation.